 We will continue research into finding out more about how to identify women with DCIS that won’t develop into cancer.
 We are learning more about the different grades of DCIS and that should help in the future.
-The IBIS 2 trial is currently looking into the detection and treatment of DCIS.
 You can find out about trials for DCIS on our clinical trials database.
 Type 'DCIS' into the free text search box and tick the boxes for closed trials and trial results.

 The screening programme can cause unnecessary anxiety and distress for the 4 out of 5 women called back for more tests who turn out to be fine.
 This needs to be balanced against two things.
 The programme diagnoses breast cancer early for many women saving them and their families much more distress.
 But it also overdiagnoses some women who have a breast cancer that would not go on to cause them any problems.

 This is a decision that we all need to make for ourselves.
 Many women find having regular breast screening very reassuring, knowing that it is very likely to pick up cancers at an early stage when treatments work best.

 Rated 4 out of 5 based on 161 votes